Leila2024/llama2-on-windows-11/README.md

 - **Conda Environment Activation Issue:** Ensure you are using the correct command for your shell (Command Prompt or PowerShell).
 - **Missing Dependencies:** Run `pip install -r requirements.txt` again to ensure all dependencies are installed.
 - **Model Not Found:** Verify that the model weights are placed in the correct directory.
-- **The error indicates that you need Microsoft Visual C++ 14.0 or greater to build the auto_gptq package.
-Here are the steps to resolve this issue:
+- **Error with Microsoft Visual C++ 14.0 or greater required:** Follow these steps to resolve this issue:

   Step 1: Install Microsoft Visual C++ Build Tools

   Go to the Microsoft Visual C++ Build Tools download page.

   Download and install the build tools.

   During the installation, ensure you select the "Desktop development with C++" workload.

   Step 2: Verify Installation

   After installing the build tools, you can verify the installation by running the following command in a new command prompt (not the one running your virtual environment):

   ```bash
   cl
   ```

   You should see the version information for the C++ compiler if it's installed correctly.

   Step 3: Reattempt Package Installation

   After installing the build tools, return to your virtual environment and attempt to install the package again:

   ```bash
   pip install git+https://github.com/PanQiWei/AutoGPTQ.git@main
   ```

   or

   ```bash
   pip install auto-gptq==0.7.1
   ```